lsst-dm/dmtn-021/index.rst

 small enough that this issue of noisy templates will be important.
-Moreover, if we inted to bin templates by airmass to account for differential chromatic refraction (DCR), then the total number of coadds contributing to each template will by necessity be smaller.
+Moreover, if we inted to bin templates by airmass to account for differential chromatic refraction (DCR), then the total number of coadds contributing to each template will necesserily be smaller.
 Finally, depending upon the flavor of coadd (`Bosch,
 2016 <http://dmtn-015.lsst.io>`__) used to construct the template, template noise and the resulting covariances in the image difference